 "We can't do that," she said.
 "But he'll be back."
 She tried to make the words convincing, both for Mickey and herself.

-Mickey threw his arms up and muttered something indecipherable with his back to her.
+Mickey threw his arms up and muttered something indecipherable as he turned away from her.

-"I dunno how he'll do it," said Rose more forcefully, standing in front of the broken window, "but he will."
-Mickey looked ready to scream, but she continued, "And the TARDIS can take us home if she has to.
+"I dunno how he'll do it," said Rose more forcefully, walking back to the broken time window, "but he will."
+Mickey looked ready to scream, but she continued, "An' the TARDIS can take us home if she has to.
 There's an emergency program."

 "We can't," said Rose, slipping her hand from his.
 "Not yet."